etam4260/rhud/README.md

 ## Examples

-### CROSSWALKS API
+### Crosswalk API

-This is a basic example which shows you how to query the CROSSWALKS dataset.
+This is a basic example which shows you how to query the CROSSWALK dataset.

 ``` r